varana2001/University_Event_Management_System/README.md

    - Run the application in development mode
    - Check the console for successful database connection message

-#### Troubleshooting Database Connection

-1. Connection Issues
-   - Verify SQL Server is running
-   - Check if TCP/IP is enabled
-   - Confirm port 1433 is open and not blocked by firewall
-   - Validate credentials in `.env.local`

-2. Common Error Solutions
-   - "Login failed for user": Check user credentials and permissions
-   - "Cannot connect to server": Verify server name and network connectivity
-   - "TCP/IP connection failed": Ensure TCP/IP protocol is enabled

 5. Start the development server
 ```bash
 npm run dev